ssssssych/CASA0010_Dissertation/data/ReadMe.md

+# Reminders:
+(1) demo_2019.xlsx is one of ACS datasets about Demographic Estimates.
+(2) econ_2019.xlsx is one of ACS datasets about Economic Characteristics.
+(3) hous_2019.xlsx is one of ACS datasets about Housing Characteristics.
+(4) soc_2019.xlsx is one of ACS datasets about Social Characteristics.
+(5) Merged_Data.csv is merged datasets from LL84 and PLUTO.

-# About how to download LL84 and PLUTO data
+## About how to download LL84 and PLUTO data
 Two files exceed the maximum file size accepted by GitHub so a download method is provided.
-In addition, the remaining dataset is ACS
+In addition, the remaining dataset is ACS.

 (1）LL84 is available from https://data.cityofnewyork.us/Environment/Energy-and-Water-Data-Disclosure-for-Local-Law-84-/wcm8-aq5w.